 Citigroup is a leading global financial services company.
 It serves approximately 200 million consumers as well as corporate, government and institutional clients in more than 100 countries.
 It provides a broad range of financial products and services such as commercial and investment banking, consumer banking, lending and insurance as well as securities market and asset management services.
 More information is available from: www.citigroup.com

 Citi Handlowy's history:

-1870 - Bank Handlowy w Warszawie S.A. was founded by a group of investors headed by Leopold Kronenberg.
-It is the oldest commercial bank in Poland and one of the oldest continuously operating banks in Europe.
+- 1870 Bank Handlowy w Warszawie S.A., which operates today under the Citi Handlowy brand, was established in 1870 by a group of investors led by Leopold Kronenberg.